 a particular state's licensing requirements.

-FAQ # 9 - What is STANDARD FOR SUCCESS?
+FAQ # 9 - What is LUMIVERO EXPERIENTIAL LEARNING CLOUD?

-Standard for Success (SFS) is the cloud data management and records system adopted by the Hanover College Educator Preparation Program.
-It is used to submit and score all Education course assignments as well as Decision Points 1, 2, and 3 requirements resulting in the creation of the student's professional portfolio.
-The cost of the required subscription is $100 per academic year.
+LUMIVERO ELC ) formerly known as Tevera is the cloud assessment and data management software adopted by the Hanover College Educator Preparation Program.
+It is used to submit and score all field assignments as well as Decision Points 1, 2, and 3 requirements resulting in the creation of the student's professional portfolio.
+The cost of the required subscription is $200 per academic year.
 Student may be able to use their financial aid to purchase the subscription and a re-payable Panther Loan may be available from the Chaplain's Office.
 Standard for Success is used in most school districts to evaluate k-12 teachers and our students gain familiarity with the software as part of their preparation.

 FAQ #10 - What is the Education Studies major?